Here's a sneak peek at part of Chapter 1. Check back tomorrow for a little more.

 At least Brian hugged her back and smiled.
 “Bye, Mom.
 Good luck.
 You’ll get the job.
 I know it.”

 “Bye, babe, and thank you.
 You can turn the TV back on after your homework is finished.
 Leave it out on the kitchen table so I can check it when I get home.”
 Who was she kidding?
-As soon as those boys heard the car pull out of the driveway of their three-bedroom townhouse in the outskirts of Oakland, she knew that the TV and game would be back on.
+As soon as those boys heard the car pull out of the driveway of their three-bedroom townhouse in the outskirts of

 Guilt dropped in on her again.
 Guilt that she wouldn’t be home to make sure they ate a healthy meal.
 Guilt that she wouldn’t be there to help Brian with his math problems that he’d been having difficulty with.
 Guilt that she wasn’t there when Jeremy wanted to actually talk to her or watch TV with her.
 Too much God damned guilt went with divorce, and Kat hated it.
 But what was she supposed to do?
 Turn a blind eye?
 Allow the boys to grow up in a home where disrespecting women was accepted?
 No. She’d take this guilt.
 Peace.
 Breathe in peace and relaxation.
 Were all those tapes her mom had been sending her starting to rub off on her?
-The ones with titles like “Flowdreaming for Peace,” and “Balance Through Breath?
+The ones with titles like “Flowdreaming for Peace,” and “Balance Through Breath?”

 Don't forget to click on the 'buy now' button on the right to pre-order your copy today ;)